zarcven/Guessing-Game-using-sockets-in-python/README.md

 2.It also asks for the player's name after they have guessed the number

 3.It also asks the player if they want to play again

+INSTALLATION

+1. Install python from python.org after installation add python to the system's PATH during set-up

+2. All libraries used are built into python

+3. Copy the